For Y3 - 10 gifted kids keen to explore their passions with like minds

 What happens at Clubs Day?

-You can drop your children off at 8:30am at the Sir Owen G Glenn Building and pick them up at 3:30pm.
-Please make sure they have a packed lunch with plenty of snacks for a busy day, sunscreen and a hat.
+Please make sure children have a packed lunch with plenty of snacks for a busy day, sunscreen and a hat.

 Who is it for?

 Clubs Day is for gifted kids in Y3 - 10.
 All current and past MindPlus students are eligible, as are children whose parent is a member of the NZ Association for Gifted Children.

 We are also enrolling gifted students nominated by their schools.
 Your school can find out how to do this here.

 If your child does not fit into one of these categories (eg your child is homeschooled or your school is not supportive), you can tell us a little bit about your child by filling out this short form.
 We will then be able to confirm their place and will refund your ticket if we don't think it is a good fit.

 Register as soon as possible to ensure your child doesn’t miss out!
 Each club is limited to 40 places.
 If your chosen club is full, we recommend that you register for your child's next best option that is still available, and go on a waitlist for the full option.
 You can join the waitlist here.
 If you are no longer able to make Clubs Day, please advise us as soon as you can so that we can offer your place to another child.

 Any school is able to nominate up to 10 Y3-10 gifted kids to attend MindPlus Clubs Day.
 For those students you would like to nominate, please provide their parents with the link to register their child.
 The registration form will ask parents to let us know if their child has been nominated by their school.

 One in 20 New Zealand students are gifted, and 30% of these have additional neurodiversities such as ADHD, ASD and dyslexia.
 There will be a number of gifted kids at your school, although we know that many of them “mask” their giftedness - sometimes by withdrawing, sometimes by acting out.